Using Walking Poles on The Camino

 Top Tips:

-• Your body needs time to get used to using the poles, so practice regularly and don’t worry if you feel you are using too much energy the first few times.
+• Your body needs time to get used to using the poles, so practice regularly and don’t worry if you feel you are using too much energy at the start.

 • Get the right length for your height and test the handles to make sure they are comfortable for your grip.